ianmackenzie/elm-geometry/README.md

 -- Point2d ( 1, 3 )
 ```

-JSON encoders and decoders for all types are also provided in the `Encode` and
-`Decode` modules.
+Support is also provided for encoding/decoding values to and from JSON.

 ## How do I use it?